Surry Cottage Books

-3/16/12 -- Voters in the town of Stratham, N.H. voted last night to raise the funds to hire Craig to write a revised history of the Town of Stratham for its 300th anniversary in 2016.
+The town of Stratham, N.H. has selected Craig to write a new history of the town for its 300th anniversary in 2016.

 The result is now available.
 It's a very readable, anecdotal history, full of intersting and fun-to-read articles rather than the dull collectons of names and events that make up a traditional town history.

 "All of those lists of information belong on the web where they can be updated as necessary," he said.
 "What I am going to produce is a book that's meant to be read...something that is fun to read."

 CRAIG FEATURED IN NEW GILLETTE CASE DOCUMENTARY